 Our homestay families are one of our most valuable resources and will form a crucial part of shaping your experience here in New Zealand.
 Your homestay family will teach you about the New Zealand way of life.
 They will introduce you to their own friends and family, show you around our beautiful region and might even take you away on holiday with them.

 All international students enrolled at Waimea College are provided with local homestay accommodation.
-Our host families have all undergone a full police check on each member of the household over 18 years of age and have been approved by Megan Wright, our Waimea College Homestay Co-ordinator.
-Families are visited regularly, and Megan is available at the school to support students and families through any queries they may have.
+Our host families have all undergone a full police check on each member of the household over 18 years of age and have been approved by our Waimea College Homestay Co-ordinator.
+Families are visited regularly, and Charlotte is available at the school to support students and families through any queries they may have.